 In 2007 I ended a 7-year span of employment with Internews Network, working in the area of Internet and ICT policy, with direct application in field projects in about 20 developing countries.
 The objective of these initiatives was to assist countries in redefining and evolving their policy environment — their legal system, their regulatory structure, and related policies — so that the benefits of the Internet, as well those deriving from related ICTs (Information and Communication Technologies) can be more rapidly and more fully realized by all sectors of society.

 Since then, I have been involved for the most part with both the Internet Governance Forum series established in 2006 and with ICANN, the Internet Corporation for Assigned Names and Numbers.
 I'm also involved in networking efforts in my region of Vermont and for my town, Woodstock.
-I am in the middle of my third three year term as a member of the Board of Directors of ICANN.
+I am nearing the end of my third three year term as a member of the Board of Directors of ICANN.
 My involvement in IGF and in ICANN have been fulfilling and have continued my involvement with the evolution and spread of the Internet for development.
 I have also been a consultant for the Web Foundation during this time, and I have completed authoring and editing a book for them, Accelerating Development Using the Web: Empowering Poor and Marginalized Populations.
+I recently completed a paper on estimating the costs of spam incurred by Mail Service Providers for M3AAWG (Messaging Malware Mobile Anti-Abuse Working Group).

 In addition, I involve myself in a variety of consulting assignments, and am looking from time to time for new and interesting projects.
 I look for activities that meet the following criteria: